timeplus-io/proton/examples/nginx-grafana/README.md

 | 10 | `$body_bytes_sent` | `size` | `int` | - |
 | 11 | `$http_referer` | `referer` | `string` | - |
 | 12 | `$http_user_agent` | `user_agent` | `string` | - |

-Would you like me to explain or break down this table?

 With that out of the way, let's dive into this article proper!